1DGK/1dgk.github.io/_posts/2026-01-07-java-module-4.md

 Now I'm using TMCBeans for the Helsinki Java MOOC, VSCode for my website, and Intellij IDEA for the TRU course.

 Currently working on Exercises for Chapter 16 of Kjell course.
 Pump the brakes on the MOOC.

+08-01-2026 UPDATE
+Finally got the Github Education application approved.
+I took a photo of the 'Application Summary' page, which is found at mytru.tru.ca under CHECK YOUR APPLICATION STATUS.